There’s a plethora of amazing things to experience in Bermuda. However, like everywhere there’s the...

 There are a plethora of amazing things to experience in Bermuda.
 However, like any perfect getaway, there are things to see and do that are incredibly popular with tourists.
 Then there are the unique hotspots off the beaten track that are popular with the locals.
 So, what are the best places to go in Bermuda if you want to live like a local?

-This post will outline the eight best-kept secrets that locals love.
+This post will outline the six best-kept secrets that locals love.